Asian Art Outpost

 zhēn zhǔ

-This is how Chinese Muslims refer to God (it literally means "True Master").
 Oddly, in China, two different names for God have emerged.
 Even though Muslims, Christians, and Jews all worship the same God of Abraham.

-In Arabic, the word Allah is just the Arabic way to say God.
+In Arabic, the word Allah is just the Arabic way to say, God.
 Arab Christians pray to Allah, just like Arab Muslims.
-Somehow in China the title of God diverged.
+Somehow in China, the title of God diverged.

-If you are curious, there are millions of Muslims throughout China, but especially in the northwest portion of China known as Xinjiang.
+If you are curious, there are millions of Muslims throughout China but especially in the northwest portion of China known as Xinjiang.
 Here you will find descendants of Turkmen, Persian, Arab, and other ethnicities.
 Some are mixed with Han-Chinese blood; others appear to be pure Turkmen.
-Many have fair complexions, green eyes, and light hair, but all are citizens of China.
+Many have fair complexions, green eyes, and light hair but all are citizens of China.
 A visit to Xinjiang will shift your paradigm and blow away all of your stereotypes about what it means to be Chinese.

 Word of God / The Gospel